telosnetwork/evm-ui-template/README.md

 npm install -g @quasar/cli
 ```

-## Clone this repo to your local machine
+## Clone this repo to your local machine and enter its directory

 ## Install the dependencies
 ```bash